Lendies/lendies-contracts/README.md

 git clone git@github.com:Lendies/lendies-contracts.git
 ```

-To initialize a Node.js project its recommended by hardhat to use npm:
+To initialize the project its recommended by hardhat to use npm:
-Init:

 ```shell
 npm init
 ```